realtouseef/devfolio/README.md

 - Add your bio in `src/components/Card/ProfileCard.js`.
 - Add/remove items in `navbar` from `src/components/Nav/NavItems.js`
 - Add your data in `src/data/siteMetaData.js`
+- Add your custom colors to `tailwind.config.js` and `src/styles/globals.css`
+  PS: don't change the color names, if you want to then change them other places as well

 ## For Contribution